Advice Independent Living, Assisted Living, Memory Care, Subacute Rehab

 Memory care: specialized nursing homes with memory-specific activities and security.
 High support.

-7. Continuing Care
+7. Hospice and Palliative Care

 Continuing care: aging in place with a sliding scale of support from independent living to skilled nursing.
 Flexible support.